blabla1337/skf-flask/skf/markdown/code_examples/asp/2-code_example--CSRF_Tokens--.md

     /*
-    For CSRF tokens we used a sepperate class outside of the normal controller, since it must be re-used on severall locations throughout the application
+    For CSRF tokens we used a separate class outside of the normal controller, since it must be re-used on several locations throughout the application

-	First after a succsesfull validation of a user login, the application must also start a session which contains the "cross site request forgery" token.
+	First after a successful validation of a user login, the application must also start a session which contains the "cross site request forgery" token.
     */